 Interstate 20 crosses north central Alabama along a 214.7-mile course.
-The western 130 miles doubles as Interstate 59, as the pair travel northeast from Cuba to Tuscaloosa and east from there to Bessemer City and Birmingham.
-A short spur (I-359) joins the tandem with Tuscaloosa while Interstate 459 provides a bypass and commuter route south of Birmingham through Hoover and Vestavia Hills.
+The western 130 miles runs concurrent with Interstate 59, as the pair travel northeast from Cuba to Tuscaloosa and east from there to Bessemer City and Birmingham.
+A short spur (I-359) joins the two with Tuscaloosa while Interstate 459 provides a bypass and commuter route south of Birmingham through Hoover and Vestavia Hills.

 Interstate 20 Alabama Highway Guides

 Within the city of Birmingham, Interstates 20 & 59 expand to eight lanes to Interstate 65.
 A portion of this stretch, between Exit 108 and Exit 112, was reconstructed in 2012 during separate 30-day shut downs of the respective roadways.
 The resurfacing project cost $9.5 million.1 The exchange with I-65 is locally known as Malfunction Junction due to the left side ramps connecting the two busy freeways.